Woodland Improvement Grant – Planning – Woods In and Around Towns – Urban Woodland Management Plan

-The Woods In and Around Towns area is defined by Forestry Commission Scotland and is available as a layer on the Forestry Commission Scotland map viewer.
-If you have any doubt about whether your woodland meets this criterion, contact your local Forestry Commission Scotland woodland officer.
+The Woods In and Around Towns area is defined by Scottish Forestry and is available as a layer on the Scottish Forestry Map Viewer.
+If you have any doubt about whether your woodland meets this criterion, contact your local Scottish Forestry woodland officer.

 There must be free and unhindered public access to all areas included within the proposed management plan area.
 Areas such as school grounds and golf courses are not eligible unless there is free and unhindered public access to all areas.

 You must produce the plan using the Woods In and Around Towns – Urban Woodland Management Plan template document.

 To help us assess your application, you must provide us with the following supporting information: